zaiisao/Documentation/en/Audio Broadcast/cdn_streaming_windows.md

 # Push Streams to CDN
 ## Introduction

-The process of publishing streams into the CDN (Content Delivery Network) is called CDN live streaming, where users can view the live broadcast through a web browser.
+The process of publishing streams into the CDN (Content Delivery Network) is called CDN live streaming, where users can view the live streaming through a web browser.

 When multiple hosts are in a channel in CDN live streaming, [transcoding](https://docs.agora.io/en/AgoraPlatform/terms?platform=AllPlatforms#transcoding) is used to combine the streams of all the hosts into a single stream.
 Transcoding sets the audio and/or video profiles and the picture-in-picture layout for the stream to be pushed to the CDN.